 Davidson College uses after-the-fact certification.
-Faculty and staff submit time and effort reports after each semester as follows:
+Faculty and staff submit time and effort reports annually in August via Banner Self-Service.

 In recent years, the federal government and its auditors have become much more active in their review of effort-reporting requirements, and a number of colleges and universities have received large audit disallowances as a result.